plai-group/ccfs-python/README.md

 ```

 ### Contribution
-Any improvements to the code base are welcomed.
+Any improvements to the code base are welcomed, submit a merge request.

 #### Original Code